 Courses at Louisiana Tech are $662 per credit, plus $351 in fees per credit for a total of $1,013 per credit.
 This rate is charged whether you study on campus or online.

 Is an Online Degree as Good as a Traditional Degree?

 In this case, it depends on what you classify as a “good” degree.
 Online degree programs have improved immensely with the growth of the internet and e-learning technology.
 As such, the tools for delivering online content are better than ever and frequently include highly interactive learning platforms.

-In terms of your degree transcript, it’s common practice for the university not to include that you completed your degree online.
-That means, for all intents and purposes, you’ll have a regular transcript from the university, as opposed to having a different transcript than your on-campus peers.
+Regarding your degree transcript, it’s common practice for the university not to include that you completed your degree online.
+That means you’ll have a regular transcript from the university instead of having a different transcript than your on-campus peers.

 Do Online Degrees Cost More or Less Than Traditional Degrees?